enriquebk/NQueens/README.md

 ### Services

+These are external services to the MVVM-C architecture and Design System and are always consumed by the ViewModels.

 **Persistence:**
 - `BestTimesStore` protocol for abstraction
-- `UserDefaultsBestTimesStore` as concrete implementation
+- `UserDefaultsBestTimesStore` is a concrete implementation of `BestTimesStore` using the standard `UserDefaults`
-- Easy to swap implementations (e.g., Core Data, CloudKit)

 **Sound Effects:**
 - `SoundFxManager` protocol for abstraction